What is a Debt Relief Order?

-Debt relief orders (DROs) are a new form of insolvency measure in the United Kingdom.
+Debt Relief Orders (DROs) are a new form of insolvency measure in the United Kingdom.
 They were introduced under Chapter 4 of the Tribunals, Courts and Enforcement Act 2007.
 A DRO is a simplified, quicker and cheaper alternative to bankruptcy in the United Kingdom, suitable for debtors who have few or no assets (less than £1000 and not homeowners) and little disposable income (less than £50 per month).
 It is possible to apply for a DRO without attending court and the fee is £90.
-The fee may be paid by installments prior to applying for the order.
+The fee may be paid by instalments prior to applying for the order.

 the debtor must not be involved in another formal insolvency procedure at the time of application for a DRO, such as:

 - A current bankruptcy restrictions order or undertaking;

 - A current debt relief restrictions order or undertaking;

 - An interim order

 - A current pending debtor’s bankruptcy petition in relation to the debtor but the debtor has not been referred to the DRO procedure by the court as a more suitable method of debt relief;